The Bachelor of Science Degree in Accounting

 • ACC 28000 – Business Law I

-• ECO 22100 – Economic Statistics should be completed within the first 75 credits of college work.
+• ECO 22100 – Economic Statistics should be passed with a grade of C or better within the first 75 credits of college work.

-(note: For students already at or beyond this point when they become majors, the course should be taken within the first 12 credits following declaration of the major).
+Additional Information: For students already at or beyond this point when they become majors, the course should be taken within the first 12 credits following declaration of the major.

 Select two of the following courses: